configify/aapconfig/README.md

 ### aap_create_hub_token

 Use this playbook to create API token for Private Hub.
 Running this playbook will reset any existing Private Hub tokens for this user.

+### aap_audit_unused_objects

+Use this playbook to report on unused objects:

+- credentials not used in credentials, templates, workflows, orgs and projects
+- custom credential types not used by credentials
+- projects not used in templates, workflows and dynamic inventories
+- notification profiles not used in templates, workflows and projects
+- inventories not used in templates, workflows, workflow nodes and constructed inventories

 ### aap_audit_...